radicalembodiment3/radicalembodiment3.github.io/info.md

 - Enter the main entrance and go up the stairs
 - Walk along the main hallway (Gydehutten) until you get to Krogene
 - Turn right at Krogene and walk straight all the way to the end
+- At the end of the hallway, go down the stairs.
+The DIAS seminar room is in front of you on your right

 Thursday / Friday : Dialogen
 - Get off the tram at the SDU Syd / Hospital Nord stop